 - Tig-Tag on line resource to be used to support unit planning and to provide ideas and visual aids for lesson activities.
 Staff encouraged to use Explorify and Primary Science Teaching Trust websites to provide further resources.

 - A range of scientific equipment to be available to provide opportunities in every unit for a scientific experiment to be conducted.

 - Key vocabulary to be identified for each unit and support given to enable all children to access.

 - Questioning to be used by the teacher to elicit children ‘s understanding and stretch them to think deeper.

-- Freedom given to children to present their understanding in a way that does not rely on written explanations – such as photos, visual aids, drawings, mind maps, big books, tactile concept maps
+- Freedom given to children to present their understanding in a way that does not rely on written explanations – such as photos, visual aids, drawings, mind maps, big books, tactile concept maps and drama.

 - Opportunities for STEM and cross-curricular projects will take place across the school.